Muthubioinfo/population-genetics/coalescent-rate.md

 # Coalescence theory
+Large constant population

+Non-overlapping generations

+Probability that two lineages coalesce in one generation = $ \frac{1}{2N} $.

+Therefore, waiting time until coalescence follows a geometric distribution in discrete generations (or exponential in continuous time).
 The following Python code demonstrates the probability of coalescence using a simple simulation of Kingman’s coalescent process.
 The coalescent waiting time between two lineages follows a geometric distribution in discrete generations (which is the discrete analogue of the exponential distribution in continuous time).

 ```python